radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/pages/26-accessibility.md

 ## System Requirements

-Accessibility of Brainwave web portal has been successfully tested with the following combination:
+Accessibility of Identity Analytics web portal has been successfully tested with the following combination:

 - Reader software: *JAWS 2019*-  (from [Freedom Scientific](https://www.freedomscientific.com/products/software/jaws/) )
 - Browsers: *Chrome*- 80+ or *Firefox*- 68 ESR